Skip to main content

 Deep Dive: Technical Resources

-Learn more about our proprietary Normalization Engine and network readiness approach
+Learn more about our data-readiness and network-readiness approach

 We help you get ready to participate in health information networks—assessment, technical requirements, and a clear roadmap.
 We don’t onboard you into any specific network; we prepare you so you can engage the network or vendor of your choice when you’re ready.